xxKeoxx/hubitat/homecloudhub/README.txt

 App:
   homecloudhub.groovy

-Installation:
-  Copy all Drivers into the Drivers Code section of hubitat.
-  Copy homecloudhub.groovy into the Apps Code section of hubitat.
-  Install the HomeCloudHub NodeJS server.

 Supported Features:
   AT&T Digital Life controll using Rule Machine Virtual Devices of supported Drivers.
 (See Device Drivers list)

-**** NOTE: The homecloud hub app still needs to have items cleaned up.
+**** NOTE: The homecloudhub app still needs to have items cleaned up.
      This was the fastest port and I will be rewriteing it to make the interface less complicated to debug.
      Since AT&T Digital life will be the only supported feature some of the complexity is no longer needed.

+Installation:
+  Copy all Drivers into the Drivers Code section of hubitat.
+  Copy homecloudhub.groovy into the Apps Code section of hubitat.
+  Install the HomeCloudHub NodeJS server.

 Install NodeJS.
 You can follow these instructions to install Node JS 4.x or 5.x. https://nodejs.org/en/download/package-manager/